-Gardens by the Bay has 3 waterfront gardens and many more attractions including the Cloud Forest, sculptures, a children’s play park and splash pool and of course its famous futuristic trees, Supertree Grove.
+Gardens by the Bay has three waterfront gardens and many more attractions including the Cloud Forest, sculptures, a children’s play park and splash pool and of course its famous futuristic trees, Supertree Grove.

-The Supertree Grove is free to get in at night.
-It is then that the 18 supertrees (25-50 metres tall) come alive with a display of lights and sounds for The Garden Rhapsody Show.
-The show take place at 7.45 and 8.45pm and is truly amazing.
-It has got to be the best thing to do in Singapore.
+The Supertree Grove is free to get in the evenings.
+At night, the 18 supertrees (25-50 metres tall) come alive with a display of light and sounds for The Garden Rhapsody Show.
+The show takes place at 7.45 and 8.45pm and is truly amazing.
+It really is one of the top free things to do in Singapore.

-We were fortunate to be in Singapore when they were doing the practice for the Singapore Heritage Day, so we enjoyed a full show of free fireworks too.
+Fortunately we were in Singapore during the practice for the Singapore Heritage Day celebrations, so took advantage of a free firework display too.

-Chinatown in Singapore is a great place to wander around.
-As well as the restaurants, you can see the beautifully restored colonial buildings and enjoy the bright lights and colours.
-You could visit the Buddha Tooth Relic Temple and Museum, which tells the stories of thousands of years of culture.
+Alternatively, you can visit the Buddha Tooth Relic Temple and Museum, which tells the stories of thousands of years of culture.

-It is claimed that the temple houses the actual left canine tooth relic of Buddha!
+Legend says that the temple is home to the actual left canine tooth relic of Buddha!
 The temple is open until 7pm and admission is free.
 Remember to wear respectful clothing.

-You might also be tempted by the shops and stalls of the Chinatown Street Market, selling everything from technology to handicrafts.
+You could also try the shops and stalls in the Chinatown Street Market.
+Here, they sell everything from technology to local Singapore handicrafts.

 The Singapore Botanic Gardens